Cep – Identification, distribution, edibility, ecology, sustainable harvesting

 Boletus edulis

 • Edibility – 5/5 – firm young ceps are one of the tastiest wild foods, and extremely versatile.
 Older specimens are best dried, after which their flavour intensifies.
+Their only downside is that pretty much everything finds them delicious, so finding decent ceps is a race against slugs, bugs and other fungi.

 • Distribution – 3/5 – quite common, though enigmatic, often with a short, intense season (3 weeks around the start of September in Scotland, usually later further south), and rapidly infested/decomposing.